tingerrr/subpar/src/lib.typ

   show-sub: auto,

   /// A show rule override for sub figure's captions.
 Receives the realized
   /// numbering and caption element.
-The numbering cna be used directly without
+The numbering can be used directly without
   /// any further formatting.
   ///
   /// Signature: #lambda(content, content, ret: content)